UntitledModGame/UntitledModGame.github.io/blog/DELS.md

 ## OKAY:
 This is a clear example of "Delayed Structuring", or "DELS".
-This sort of idiom is very important in UMG, since it allows mods to cooperate, and communicate with each other without getting in the way.
+This sort of idiom is very important in UMG, since it allows mods to cooperate, and communicate without really knowing the inner details of each other.

-But, perhaps a better example, is *event buses.*
+Although qbuses provide good DELS, they are nothing compared to *event buses.*
+Recall:
 Question bus: Gathers information.
 Shouldn't modify any state.
 Event bus: Dispatches information.
 Can/should modify state.

 ---

-Although the above example used question-buses, *event-buses* are the ones who carry the real load in UMG;
+Although the above example used qbuses, *event-buses* are the ones who carry the real load in UMG;
 This is because the entire control-flow of UMG is routed through a big tree of event calls.

 (Also, evbuses are quite a bit "stronger", since they are supposed to modify state, and actually transform the world.)